Fiberwise building and stratification in tensor triangular geometry: New examples, the derived category of permutation modules

 \section{New examples, the derived category of permutation modules}

-In this section we will use the methods developed in the previous section to show that the derived category of permutation modules over an arbitrary Noetherian base is stratified.
-It is worth emphasizing that stratification was proven by Balmer and Gallauer in the field case (see \cite{BG23b}).
-The key ingredients in our proof are Neeman's stratification result for the derived category of a Noetherian ring (see \cite{Nee}) together with stratification for the field case.
-Our approach is elementary, however, the tricky part is to show that the Balmer spectrum is a weakly Noetherian space.
-In fact, we will show that it is a Noetherian space.
-We will assume this for now, and leave the proof for Section \ref{sec:noetherianity}.
+In this section, we apply the methods developed previously to show that the big derived category of permutation modules over an arbitrary Noetherian base is stratified.
+It is worth emphasizing that stratification in the field case was established by Balmer and Gallauer (see \cite{BG25}).
+The key ingredients in our argument are Neeman’s stratification theorem for the derived category of a Noetherian ring (see \cite{Nee}), together with the field-case result.

+Our approach is elementary; however, the main subtlety lies in proving that the Balmer spectrum is a weakly Noetherian space.
+In fact, we will show that it is Noetherian.
+For the moment, we take this as given and defer the proof to Section \ref{sec:Noetherianity}.

-For the rest of this section, we let $R$ denote a commutative Noetherian ring and $G$ denote a finite group.
+For the remainder of this section, let $R$ be a commutative Noetherian ring and $G$ a finite group.

 \begin{recollection} A \textit{permutation $RG$--module} is an $RG$-module which has a $G$--equivariant $R$--basis.
 In other words, permutation $RG$--modules are $R$--linearization of $G$--sets.
-We write $\Perm(G,R)$ to denote the full subcategory of $\Mod(RG)$ on permutation $RG$--modules, and let $\perm(G,R)$ denote the full subcategory on finitely generated permutation $RG$--modules.
-The category $\Perm(G,R)$ is a tensor category with the tensor product given by $\otimes_R$ endowed with the diagonal action of $G$. \end{recollection}
+We write $\Perm(G;R)$ to denote the full subcategory of $\Mod(RG)$ on permutation $RG$--modules, and let $\perm(G;R)$ denote the full subcategory on finitely generated permutation $RG$--modules.
+The category $\Perm(G;R)$ is a tensor category with the tensor product given by $\otimes_R$ endowed with the diagonal action of $G$. \end{recollection}

-\begin{recollection} The \textit{small derived category of permutation $RG$--modules} $\K(G,R)$ is defined as the idempotent completion of bounded homotopy category of finitely generated permutation $RG$--modules.
-In symbols: The \textit{big derived category of permutation $RG$--modules} $\T(G,R)$ is defined as the localizing subcategory of $\mathbf{K}(\Perm(G,R))$ generated by $\K(G,R)$.
-The tensor product on $\Perm(G,R)$ commutes with coproducts and allows us to endow $\T(G,R)$ with a tensor structure.
-In fact, the big derived category of permutation $RG$--modules $\T(G,R)$ is a rigidly-compactly generated tensor triangulated category, and $\K(G,R)$ sits inside $\T(G,R)$ as the rigid-compact part.
+\begin{recollection} The \textit{small derived category of permutation $RG$--modules} $\K(G;R)$ is defined as the idempotent completion of bounded homotopy category of finitely generated permutation $RG$--modules.
+In symbols:

+The \textit{big derived category of permutation $RG$--modules} $\T(G;R)$ is defined as the localizing subcategory of $\mathbf{K}(\Perm(G;R))$ generated by $\K(G;R)$.
+The tensor product on $\Perm(G;R)$ commutes with coproducts and allows us to endow $\T(G;R)$ with a tensor structure.
+In fact, the big derived category of permutation $RG$--modules $\T(G;R)$ is a rigidly-compactly generated tensor triangulated category, and $\K(G;R)$ sits inside $\T(G;R)$ as the rigid-compact part.
 We refer to \cite[Section 3]{BG21} for further details. \end{recollection}